Trump's top communications aide Shine resigns, moves to re-election campaign

 Shine said he was looking forward to spending more time with his family.

 “Serving President Trump and this country has been the most rewarding experience of my entire life.
-To be a small part of all this President has done for the American people has truly been an honor,” he said in a statement.
+To be a small part of all this president has done for the American people has truly been an honor,” he said in the statement.

 Shine did not respond to an email requesting further comment.

-Trump named Shine to be assistant to the president and deputy chief of staff for communications, a job that had been vacant since Hope Hicks, the president’s campaign confidante, left in February 2018.
+Shine served as assistant to the president and deputy chief of staff for communications.
+The job had been vacant since Hope Hicks, the president’s campaign confidante, left in February 2018.

+Previous communications directors included Mike Dubke, who held the post for roughly three months, and Anthony Scaramucci, who lasted fewer than two weeks, getting fired after making obscene comments in an interview published by the New Yorker magazine.
+Trump’s first White House press secretary, Sean Spicer, also served in the role for a time.

-The New Yorker magazine earlier this week reported on “seamlessly” close ties between Trump and Fox News, citing an expert on presidential studies who said the television network founded by Rupert Murdoch is the “closest we’ve come to having state TV.”
+Close ties between the White House and Fox News drew additional scrutiny this week in a New Yorker piece that cited an expert on presidential studies saying the television network founded by Rupert Murdoch is the “closest we’ve come to having state TV.”

-The article went on to describe the access and interviews that members of the White House have granted exclusively to Fox News.
+The Hollywood Reporter reported that Shine received an $8.4 million severance package from Fox and was to get a bonus and options worth some $3.5 million from 21st Century Fox both in 2018 and 2019.